Latest news

 Quelles sont les pistes thérapeutiques à l’étude pour traiter l'arthrose ?

-Claire Vinatier Enseignante-chercheuse à l’Université de Nantes, au laboratoire Hermes, de médecine régénératrice et squelette.
+Claire Vinatier Enseignante-chercheuse à l’Université de Nantes, au laboratoire RMeS, de médecine régénératrice et squelette.

 Francis Berenbaum Chef de service de rhumatologie au CHU Saint-Antoine de l’APHP.